nelmio/NelmioSecurityBundle/README.md

   them.
 Note that they will not be encrypted, but signed only.
 The contents will still be visible to the user.

+* **Encrypted Cookies**: Specify certain cookies to be encrypted, so that the value cannot be read.
+When you retreive the cookie it will be automatically decrypted.

 * **Clickjacking Protection**: X-Frame-Options header is added to all responses to prevent your site from being put in a frame/iframe.
 This can have serious security implications as it has been demonstrated time and time again with Facebook and others.
 You can allow framing of your